William "Bill" Schmitz Jr., Psy.D. (President)

 Michelle Linn-Gust, Ph.D.
 (Past President)

-Michelle Linn-Gust is an international author and speaker about suicide prevention and postvention issues.
-She is the author of Ginger's Gift: Hope and Healing through Dog Companionship.
-Her first book, based on the suicide of her younger sister Denise, Do They Have Bad Days in Heaven?
+Michelle Linn-Gust has spent the past twenty years educating people worldwide about coping with loss and change following the suicide of her younger sister.
+Her eighth book, Conversations with the Water: A Memoir of Cultivating Hope, chronicles her grief journey as she moves forward beyond the suicide and loss field.
+Her first book, based on Denise's suicide, Do They Have Bad Days in Heaven?
 Surviving the Suicide Loss of a Sibling, inspired siblings around the world in their survival after a loved one's suicide.
 She is the former AAS Survivor Division Chair and former editor of AAS's Surviving Suicide.
-She earned her doctorate in family studies from the University of New Mexico
+She earned her doctorate in family studies from the University of New Mexico.
+She currently works as a motivational speaker, writer, and life coach.

 Craig J. Bryan, PsyD, ABPP (Secretary)